Rev. Dr Ian Birch BD MTh MPhil PFHEA

 Paul Beautyman has been a Christian youth worker and trainer for over 25 years.
 He has developed young people into leaders, trained interns, taught students, equipped volunteers and mentored Christian youth workers.
 Working across Scotland he has served churches, set up successful youth projects and worked in partnership with a range of Christian youth work agencies.
 He completed and passed his PhD on supporting Christian youth workers in Autumn 2023.

-Rev Dr Alasdair Black
+Rev. Dr. Alasdair Black

 Born in Glasgow, Alasdair Black has been the senior pastor of Stirling Baptist Church for almost twenty years.
 Before taking up his pastorate in Stirling he served as the pastor of Cuffley Free Church in Hertfordshire and worked in Los Angeles and Amsterdam in urban mission.